balajraj/rails_wiki/README.md

 rails generate model article
 ```

+* Controller initialization

-Again it is not required to use the below command, but they used to create the controller and views for users/articles respectively.
+It is not required to use the below command, but they used to create the controller and views for users/articles respectively.
+The below commands can be used to create other controller if required.
 ```
 rails generate controller article rails generate controller user